-The goal is to speak to everyone in the class until they find someone who does the activities or has the specific characteristics mentioned on the survey.
+Instructor models first, demonstrating the process and explaining that the goal of the activity is to speak to everyone in the class until they find someone who does the activities or has the specific characteristics mentioned on the Find Someone Who grid.

 Once students have found someone who matches the criterion, the other student signs their name in the square or on the line.
 Each student can only write each classmate’s name once.

 The students continue interacting with classmates and collecting signatures in the appropriate spaces on their sheets until time is called.

 Most of the vocabulary should be recycled from prior learning, since the focus of this activity is building fluency with structures and vocabulary with a communicative purpose (so the amount of new words should be very limited).

 An additional authentic communicative function can be easily added to this activity by requiring that students ask how to spell (for alphabetic languages) or write (for non-alphabetic languages) their classmates’ names instead of having the classmate write her/his own name.

 To push the performance target level up to intermediate, the teacher can add an additional blank next to some (or all) of the items to allow students to ask each other follow-up questions (i.e. why, how, etc.).

 The teacher can select different types of content that require students to ask different kinds of questions (yes/no vs. open-ended) based on the proficiency level of the class.